jhong40/gitcommand/README.md

-git log file1  #show all the cmit on this file git log -p #show cmit info, also with the exact changes  -p stadnds for patch or change git log --stat   #show how many changes, not what changes git log --foramt=oneline  # online, short, medium, full, fuller, etc git log --online # reduce long sha to short sha git log --graph git log --graph --all --oneline --decorate
+git log file1  #show all the cmit on this file git log -p #show cmit info, also with the exact changes  -p stadnds for patch or change git log --stat   #show how many changes, not what changes git log --foramt=oneline  # online, short, medium, full, fuller, etcgit git log --online # reduce long sha to short sha git log --graph git log --graph --all --oneline --decorate